 You can also use Ahrefs Keyword Explorer to find keywords that align with the conversion stage of the customer journey.
-Filter keyword search results to only include results that contain shopping SERP features.
+Filter keyword search results to include only results that contain shopping SERP features.
 Search queries that generate shopping ads in Google are an indicator of keywords with high commercial or transactional intent.

 Tip: Ahrefs is also great for backlink analysis, so you can view your competitors’ backlink profile and reach out to the same companies to see if they’d like a guest post from you as well.

-The Keyword Explorer tool by Moz is another solid choice to gather data for intent-focused keyword research.
+The Keyword Explorer tool from Moz is another solid choice to gather data for intent-focused keyword research.
 Use the Moz Keyword Explorer tool to stay ahead of the curve by researching long-tail keywords with high relevance.

-You can also check out other paid tools like Wordstream if you need additional options.
+You can also check out other paid tools like WordStream if you need additional options.

-Bonus tool: Surfer SEO
+Bonus tool: Surfer